Song of Armouris: Plot summary

 The plot describes the campaign of a young man, named Arestis or Armouris Armouropoulos ("son of Armouris").
 Although under-age, he accomplishes feats of strength, required by his mother for him to ride on his father's stallion.
-Crossing the Euphrates with the aid of an angel, he fights an army of Saracens (Arabs) single-handed, "for a day and a night".
+Crossing the Euphrates with the aid of an angel, he fights an army of Saracens single-handed, "for a day and a night".
 He is victorious, but gets unhorsed and loses his mace in an ambush.
 He pursues the Saracen who captured the horse into Syria.
 Upon reaching him, Armouris cuts off his arm and orders him to go to his emir and announce his arrival.
 When Armouris' father, who is being held captive by the Saracens, sees the horse, he recognizes it and assumes that his son is dead.

 The Saracen emir, whose chivalry is exemplary, reassures the father and orders a search to be made for the missing son.
 The father writes to him to cease slaughtering Saracens, so that he will be treated with mercy, but Armouris refuses unless his father is freed, and threatens to rampage across Syria.
 The Emir, alarmed, finally agrees to let Armouris' father go and offers him his daughter in marriage in order to secure peace.